Lai Hau Hei

-Lai Hau Hei (黎厚希; born 19 January 1995 in Hong Kong) is a former Hong Kong professional footballer who currently plays for Hong Kong First Division club Happy Valley.
+Lai Hau Hei (黎厚希; born 19 January 1995 in Hong Kong) is a former Hong Kong professional footballer.

 Early life

 Lai was born and raised in Yuen Long, an area in the northwest of Hong Kong.

 Club career

 During his youth, Lai trained in football with Pegasus which were then based on Tin Shui Wai.

 Lai was offered his first contract in professional football by Rangers with whom he signed with in 2012.
 Lau made his professional debut on 2 September 2012 in a 5–1 Senior Shield loss to Citizen.
 He scored his first professional goal on 13 April 2015 in the 2014–15 Hong Kong FA Cup win over South China.

 In 2015, Lai joined his home district club of Yuen Long.

 In July 2017, it was announced that Lai had moved to Dreams.

 On 7 August 2019, it was revealed that Lai had rejoined Yuen Long.

 On 16 September 2021, First Division side Happy Valley announced Lau as a player.